tanmaymishu/nextpress/README.md

 # Note: Deploy from monorepo root, not from apps/web directory
 # This ensures proper resolution of @repo/shared workspace dependencies

+# If you encounter pnpm lockfile issues, temporarily use:
+# "installCommand": "pnpm install --no-frozen-lockfile" in vercel.json
 ```

 ### **Full-Stack Deployment Options:**